-- The isotopes Pb-210 and Cs-137 have been used to radiometrically date the uppermost part of HZM19 at the University of Gdansk.
+The isotopes Pb-210 and Cs-137 have been used to radiometrically date the uppermost part of HZM19 at the University of Gdańsk.
 In total, 61 samples were taken with a thickness of 2 cm.
-The - activity of Cs-137 was determined directly by gamma-ray spectrometry from freeze-dried and - 297 homogenized samples.
-Gamma measurements were carried out using a HPGe well-type detector - 298 (GCW 2021) with a relative efficiency of 27% and full width at half maximum (FWHM) of 1.9 at - the energy of 1333 keV (Canberra).
-Energy and efficiency calibration were done using reference - 300 material CBSS-2 (Eurostandard CZ) in the same measurement geometry like the samples.
-The - 301 counting time for each sediment sample was 24 hours. - 302 Activity of total Pb-210 was determined indirectly by measuring Po-210 using alpha - 303 spectrometry.
-Dry and homogenized sediment samples of 0.2 g were spiked with a Po-209 yield - tracer and digested with concentrated HNO3, HClO4 and HF at a temperature of 100 °C using a CEM - 305 Mars 6 microwave digestion system.
-The solution obtained was evaporated with 6M HCl to - dryness and then dissolved in 0.5M HCl.
-Polonium isotopes were spontaneously deposited within - 307 four hours on silver discs.
-Activities were measured using a 7200-04 APEX Alpha Analyst - integrated alpha-spectroscopy system (Canberra) equipped with PIPS A450-18AM detectors. - 309 Samples were counted for 24 hours.
-A certified mixed alpha source (U-234, U-238, Pu-239 and - 310 Am-241; SRS 73833-121, Analytics, Atlanta, USA) was used to check the detector counting - 311 efficiencies.
+The activity of Cs-137 was determined directly by gamma-ray spectrometry from freeze-dried and homogenized samples.
+Gamma measurements were carried out using a HPGe well-type detector (GCW 2021) with a relative efficiency of 27 % and full width at half maximum (FWHM) of 1.9 at the energy of 1333 keV (Canberra).
+Energy and efficiency calibration were done using reference material CBSS-2 (Eurostandard CZ) in the same measurement geometry as the samples.
+The counting time for each sediment sample was 24 h.

+Activity of total Pb-210 was determined indirectly by measuring Po-210 using alpha spectrometry.
+Dry and homogenized sediment samples of 0.2 g were spiked with a

+Po-209 yield tracer and digested with concentrated HNO3, HClO4, and HF at a temperature of 100 °C using a CEM Mars 6 microwave digestion system.
+The solution obtained was evaporated with 6 M HCl to dryness and then dissolved in 0.5 M HCl.
+Polonium isotopes were spontaneously deposited within 4 h on silver discs.
+Activities were measured using a 7200-04 APEX Alpha Analyst integrated alpha-spectroscopy system (Canberra) equipped with PIPS A450-18AM detectors.
+Samples were counted for 24 h.
+A certified mixed alpha source (U-234, U-238, Pu-239, and Am-241; SRS 73833-121, Analytics, Atlanta, USA) was used to check the detector counting efficiencies.

-312 3.2.2 Bayesian age-depth modelling
+3.2.2 Bayesian age-depth modelling